Julie Andrews Selects Her Favourite Disney Songs

 Julie Andrews Selects Her Favourite Disney Songs is a compilation album released by Walt Disney Records on 10 May 2005 to commemorate the 50th anniversary of Disneyland.
 The album was released as part of the larger 50th Anniversary: A Musical History of Disneyland celebration.
-Featuring 15 tracks chosen by Andrews, the compilation spans multiple eras of Disney music, from early animated classics to the studio’s late-20th-century Renaissance period, blending nostalgic favorites with more contemporary selections.
-Some songs are tied directly to her Mary Poppins role, while others highlight the broader range of Disney’s musical legacy.
+Featuring 15 tracks chosen by Andrews, the compilation spans multiple eras of Disney music, from early animated classics to the studio's late-20th-century Renaissance period.
+Some songs are tied directly to her Mary Poppins role, while others highlight the broader range of Disney's musical legacy.

-Reception was generally positive, with critics noting the variety and historical scope of the tracklist.
-Reviewers praised its appeal for both families and longtime fans, the mix of original film recordings and live-action interpretations, and Andrews’s ability to lend a unifying presence even when not performing on most tracks.
-The release was positioned as both a personal curation from an iconic Disney figure and a contribution to the wider celebration of Disneyland’s musical heritage.